Watershed-wide

 About

 The District is conducting a multi-phased flood risk study to better understand and characterize current flood potential as well as flood potential in future climate change.
-The study uses NOAA’s Atlas 14 climate model projections to inform flood risk modeling.
+The study uses NOAA’s Atlas 14 rainfall estimates to inform flood risk modeling.

 Background

 One of the founding goals of the Nine Mile Creek Watershed District was to reduce flood risk throughout its urban landscape.
 Many of the District’s first projects focused on increasing flood storage to limit infrastructure and public safety impacts from flooding.
-In recent years, District projects have primarily focused on water quality protection.
-However, in the face of climate change and subsequent increase in the frequency and intensity of rainfall events, the Board of Managers has directed the District to refocus on flood risk mitigation.
+In more recent years, District projects have primarily focused on water quality protection.
+However, with our changing climate and increases in the frequency and intensity of rainfall events, the Board of Managers has directed the District to renew its focus on flood risk mitigation.

-The Atlas 14 Flood Study is split into several phases:
+The Watershed-wide Flood Study is split into several phases:

-- Phase 1, completed in 2021, focused on updating the District’s hydrologic models
+- Phase 1, completed in 2021, focused on updating the district’s stormwater models

 - Phase 2, completed in 2022, had a series of goals:

-- Create a watershed-wide flood risk assessment under different climate projections
+- Perform a watershed-wide flood risk assessment under current precipitation estimates and future climate change projections

-- Develop a framework to evaluate flood mitigation projects
+- Conduct a high-level risk analysis for potential pipe failures or clogging at creek crossings Develop a framework to evaluate flood mitigation projects

 - Phase 3, currently underway, also has several goals:

-- Identify and evaluate cost-effective flood risk reduction projects in the creek corridor
+- Identify and evaluate flood risk reduction projects in the creek corridor

 - Plan for flooding issues within the watershed